donutrj/heartbreaker/content/Classes/Rangers.md

 3. **Defense:** You gain +2 to Reflex Saves when avoiding an attack.
 4. **Dueling:** When you are wielding a melee weapon in one hand with an empty offhand, you gain a +2 bonus to damage.
 5. **Massive Weapon Fighting:** When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon you are wielding with two hands, you can reroll that damage die.
-6. **Interception:** You can [[parry]] as per [[man-at-arms]].
+6. **Interception:** You can [[Fighters#Universal|parry]] as per [[Fighters]].
-7. **Mariner:** While wearing meduim armor or less and while not carrying a shield, you can swim and climb as fast as you can run, and you gain a +1 bonus to AC.
+7. **Mariner:** While wearing light armor or less and while not carrying a shield, you can swim and climb as fast as you can run, and you gain a +1 bonus to Reflex Saves when dodging an attack.
-8. **Simple Sorcery:** You know how to do two of the following hedge0mage tricks with a few seconds of mumbling and finger-waggling:
+8. **Simple Sorcery:** You know how to do two of the following hedge mage tricks with a few seconds of mumbling and finger-waggling:
-	1. Light a flammable onject at a touch.
+	1. Light a flammable object at a touch.
 	2. Bless a fist-sized stone, that it can be thrown with the range of an arrow for 1d6 damage.
-	3. Bless a club or staff, that its base damage dice bump up one size.
+	3. Bless a club or staff, it's damage die bumps up by one.
 	4. Produce a terrifying thunderclap with a snap of your fingers.
 	5. Produce a fistful of maddened, stinging, biting insects.
 	6. Freeze up to a liter of water.
 	7. Project your voice through a fire that you can see.
 	8. Bind a subdued or non-resisting person with tight vines.
-9. **Superior Technique:** You may learn one combat maneuver from the man-at-arms class.
-10. **Thrown Weapon Fighting:** You can draw and throw a light weapon, even if it is concealed, with one motion.
+9. **Thrown Weapon Fighting:** You can draw and throw a light weapon, even if it is concealed, with one motion.
 You gain a +2 bonus to damage with thrown weapons.
-11. **Two- Weapon Fighting:** When holding two weapons, you gain a +1 bonus to belee damage and +1 Reflex Saves when dodging an attack.
+10. **Two-Weapon Fighting:** When holding two weapons, you gain a +1 bonus to belee damage and +1 Reflex Saves when dodging an attack.
-12. **Unarmed Fighting:** Your hands are light weapons.
+11. **Unarmed Fighting:** Your hands are light weapons.
 You can automatically bite, strangle, and tear a creature you have grappled for 1d6 damage once per turn without using an attack.
 # Seasoned Traveller
 Rangers are wide-ranging, able to stand tall across a wide set of landscapes.
 With each level in ranger, select two of the following descriptions:
 + Barren